Devices

 Devices Overview

-The Devices submodule enables users to view, search, and filter all devices associated with their platform.
-In practice, this means logistics and inventory managers can use the Devices module to:
+The Devices menu allows users to view, search, and filter all devices associated with their platform.
+Logistics and inventory managers can:

-- Find Specific Devices: Locate a particular device by searching for its unique Device ID or filtering by attributes like model or type.
+- Search for devices - Locate devices by unique Device ID or filter by model and type.

 Device Listing in the Platform

-Devices will appear in the Devices submodule after they’ve been purchased by your company and onboarded into the Tag-N-Trac platform.
-Onboarding is typically handled by Tag-N-Trac during deployment, where each device’s unique information (such as ID and model) is registered to your tenant.
+Devices appear in the Devices menu after your company purchases and onboards them into the Relativity platform.
+Tag-N-Trac handles onboarding during deployment by registering each device's unique information (ID and model) to your tenant.

-Once onboarded, devices automatically populate the Devices list for viewing and management.
-You cannot manually add devices through this interface—only devices provisioned by Tag-N-Trac will appear.
+Once onboarded, devices automatically populate the device list.
+You cannot manually add devices—only devices provisioned by Tag-N-Trac appear in the module.

 Devices Search and Filter

-The Devices submodule offers search and filtering capabilities, enabling efficient location and management of devices within your organization's inventory.
-Located at the top of the Devices page, the search and filter interface includes various fields that can be used individually or in combination to refine device listings.
+The Devices menu provides search and filter capabilities to locate and manage devices in your inventory.
+The search interface at the top of the Devices page includes multiple fields that you can use individually or in combination.

 This section describes the filtering options available for locating and managing devices in the Tag-N-Trac platform.
 These fields support efficient device inventory navigation by applying various search criteria.

 - Search by Device ID: A free-text field for entering a device’s unique identifier.
-Begin typing the full or partial Device ID to dynamically filter the list.
+Begin typing the full or partial Device ID to filter the list dynamically.

 - Example: Entering